-Chapter 1: Ponyboy Curtis – Setting the Scene
+Chapter 1: Ponyboy Curtis Establishing the Socio-Economic Baseline.

 “I like to watch movies undisturbed so I can get into them and live them with the actors.
 When I see a movie with someone it’s kind of uncomfortable, like having someone read your book over your shoulder.”